 Tryon is a very small town located in the state of North Carolina.
 With a population of 1,632 people and two constituent neighborhoods, Tryon is the 334th largest community in North Carolina.

-Tryon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Tryon is a decidedly white-collar town, with fully 87.05% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Tryon is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Tryon who work in food service (12.78%), office and administrative support (8.71%), and sales jobs (8.57%).
+There are especially a lot of people living in Tryon who work in sales jobs (19.73%), food service (13.25%), and community and social services (8.73%).

 Of important note, Tryon is also a town of artists.
 Tryon has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Tryon’s character.

-The citizens of Tryon are very well educated compared to the average community in the nation: 35.07% of adults in Tryon have a bachelor's degree or even advanced degree.
+The citizens of Tryon are among the most well-educated in the nation: 44.33% of adults in Tryon have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

-Tryon is a somewhat ethnically-diverse town.
+Tryon is a very ethnically-diverse town.
 The people who call Tryon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tryon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Tryon include Scots-Irish, English, Irish, and Scottish.
+Important ancestries of people in Tryon include Irish, English, Scots-Irish, and Scottish.

 The most common language spoken in Tryon is English.
-Other important languages spoken here include French and Scandinavian languages.
+Other important languages spoken here include French and Spanish.